US official: Iran fires defensive missile

 (CNN)A US official tells CNN that Iran fired a defensive surface-to-air missile (SAM) on Wednesday.

-The missile was launched from the same pad that Iran used to conduct its failed medium-range missile test earlier this month, a test that caused national security adviser Michael Flynn to declare that Tehran was "on notice."
+The missile was launched from the same pad that Iran used to conduct its failed medium-range missile test earlier this month.

+After the initial test, national security adviser Michael Flynn declared that the US was putting Tehran "on notice," while US President Donald Trump tweeted Iran was "playing with fire."

 Wednesday's test, however, was not covered by the UN Security Council resolution that addresses Iran's ballistic missiles.
 The official said that the SAM firing was likely connected to Iran's 10-day commemoration of the 1979 revolution.